-With the new National Curriculum in place from September 2014, we have taken the opportunity to design inspiring and relevant learning opportunities for our children, based on their individual needs and experiences and the local, national and global context.
+Our curriculum, which is based on the 2014 National Curriculum, provides inspiring and relevant learning opportunities for our children, based on their individual needs and experiences and the local, national and global context.
 You will find the broad objectives for each subject in the document below, but teacher will often use learning experiences as they occur (for example, a big news event eg 100th anniversary of WW1) or a local issue (eg homelessness in Weymouth) rather than sticking to the same rigid topics every year.
 This enables the children to have unique and highly relevant learning experiences.

 Another aspect of our curriculum which we are developing is the "Curriculum for the Common Good".
 This is based on the Catholic model that our schools have a moral purpose to help everyone and be a force for good in the world.
 An example of this is where some children's learning will be based around raising funds for a charity or raising awareness of an issue or cause.
 We believe that this core belief underpins everything we do here at St Augustine's.

-If you need any futher details about the curriculum please contact the school office on 01305 782600 or by email at email@example.com.
+If you need any further details about the curriculum please contact the school office on 01305 782600.

 We use the Oxford Reading Tree as a structured scheme to teach reading.
 You can find more information about this here: